 The only type qualifier that the programmer should need to write is @Unsigned.
 When a programmer leaves an expression unannotated, the Signedness Checker treats it in one of the following ways:

-- All byte, short, int, and long literals default to @SignednessGlb. - All byte, short, int, and long variables default to @Signed. - All other expressions default to @UnknownSignedness.
+- All byte, short, int, and long literals default to @SignednessGlb. - All char and Character expressions default to @Unsigned. - All char and Character variables default to @Unsigned. - All other expressions default to @Signed.